-A brand with a niche market has in general better options for higher profitability than one that operates on commodity market.
+A brand with a niche market has, in general, better options for higher profitability than one that operates on a commodity market.

 But isn’t that a truism?
-Yes, but let me show that truism comes not from management, economy or any other social domain, but from physics, more specific from laws of entropy.
+Yes, but let me show that truism does not come from management, economy, or any other social domain but from physics, more specifically, from laws of entropy.

-It is not hard to notice my passion about entropy.
-There is a special tag on this blog called “entropy”.
+It is not hard to notice my passion for entropy.
+There is a unique tag on this blog called “entropy”.
 Entropy connects matter with life.
-Life is nothing much more than a fight against entropy, as so beautifully explained by Erwin Schrödinger in What is Life.
+Life is nothing more than a fight against entropy, as beautifully explained by Erwin Schrödinger in What is Life.

-Entropy in branding can only increase provided no human action (branding management) interferes.
+Branding entropy can only increase if no human action (branding management) interferes.

-As anything in this Universe each brand has a natural tendency towards higher entropy, meaning higher commodity and lower profitability.
-Brand management is nothing but constant striving of brand manager to enlarge brands’ entropy, meaning to make it more specific, more distinct, “more different”.
+As with anything in this Universe, each brand naturally tends towards higher entropy, meaning higher commodity and lower profitability.
+Brand management is nothing but the constant striving of a brand manager to enlarge brands’ entropy, meaning to make it more specific, more distinct, “more different”.

-For this entropy reason brand manager has to find or develop niche markets, markets that still allow brand to keep at as high branding entropy as possible.
+For this entropy reason, the brand manager has to find or develop niche markets, markets that still allow a brand to keep at as low branding entropy as possible.

 Which companies are best in this respect?
 Those that we know little about.

 Really?
-Does not each brand strives to spread a word (publicity) around as much as possible?
-Yes and no. Yes: niche customers have to be aware about the brand.
-No: competitors should have information deficit regarding attractiveness of a particular niche.
-Information asymmetry is prerequisite for a company to secure niche market as long as possible.
+Does not each brand strive to spread the word (publicity) around as much as possible?
+Yes and no. Yes: niche customers have to be aware of the brand.
+No: competitors should have an information deficit regarding the attractiveness of a particular niche.
+Information asymmetry is a prerequisite for a company to secure a niche market as long as possible.